isb-cgc/readthedocs/docs/source/sections/data/data2/data_in_BQ.rst

 ..

 If you want to map DNA methylation data onto copy-number data, you will need to perform multiple JOINs.
-The figure below isolates these two tables from the larger diagram above to make the relationships easier to see.
+The figure below isolates these two specific TCGA data tables from the larger diagram above to make the relationships easier to see.

-Both tables contain sample barcodes so that you'll be able to JOIN information that pertains to the same sample in the same output row.
-However, neither the copy-number nor the methylation table contain a direct map to a gene symbol.
+Both TCGA data tables (the red nodes) contain sample barcodes, allowing information from each table that pertains to the same sample to be merged into a single output row by a JOIN operation.
+However, neither the copy-number nor the methylation table schemas include a field with a gene symbol which is another common way to JOIN one molecular data table to another.
-The methylation annotation table can be used to find the chromosomal coordinate for each methylation probe, and then that can be used to map to the copy-number segment(s) that contain that position.
+Instead, the methylation annotation table (yellow node) can be used to find the chromosomal coordinate for each methylation probe (by performing a JOIN operation on the probe id), and then the chromosomal coordinate of the probe can be used to find relevant copy-number segments in the copy-number table.

 .. image:: meth-to-cn-map.png
    :scale: 35